 - Loss of consortium.

-The personal injury protection (PIP) insurance policy that you were required to purchase when you registered your vehicle in Massachusetts would often be the first resource for an individual who suffered an injury in an accident.
-The state allows those who have incurred at least $2,000 in medical expenses and/or the injury meets the state’s serious injury threshold to step beyond the PIP claim and pursue the recovery of damages through a Boston traumatic brain injury lawsuit, which allows more damage categories for compensation.
+Pursuing compensation through your PIP policy would often be the first resource for an individual who suffered an injury in an accident.
+However, the state allows those who have incurred at least $2,000 in medical expenses and/or the injury meets the state's serious injury threshold to step beyond the PIP claim.
+They can pursue the recovery of damages through a Boston traumatic brain injury lawsuit, which allows more damage categories for compensation.